zerox80/OpenVPN-Py/README.md

 - The helper (`scripts/openvpn-gui-helper.sh`) prefers the `openvpn-plugin-systemd-resolved.so` plugin.
 With OpenVPN ≥ 2.5 it adds `--dhcp-option DOMAIN-ROUTE .` automatically to route all DNS via VPN.
 - If the plugin is unavailable, it falls back to `update-systemd-resolved` (and then to `update-resolv-conf`) when AppArmor allows external scripts.
+- New: If neither is present, an internal fallback `dns-fallback.sh` is used (installed to `/etc/openvpn/scripts/openvpn-py-dns-fallback.sh`) when `resolvectl` is available.
+It configures DNS on the VPN interface via systemd-resolved and sets `~.` (route-all) to prevent DNS leaks.
-- If neither plugin nor scripts are usable, scripts are disabled and DNS may leak.
-Install `openvpn-systemd-resolved` or allow one of the scripts to avoid leaks.
+- If no integration is usable, scripts are disabled and DNS may leak.
+Install `openvpn-systemd-resolved` or ensure `systemd-resolved` is active to allow the fallback.
+ - Extra safety: Wenn gar keine der obigen Integrationen verwendet werden kann, versucht der Helper nach dem Start einmalig, anhand des Logs die gepushten DNS‑Server und das Interface zu erkennen und via `resolvectl` zu setzen (aktivierbar per `OPENVPN_PY_TRY_RESOLVED_AFTER_START=1`, default an).
+Beim Stop wird per `resolvectl revert <dev>` bereinigt.
 - AppArmor detection defaults to NOT enforcing if `aa-status` is missing.
 You can force conservative behavior by setting `OPENVPN_PY_ASSUME_AA_ENFORCE=1` in the environment before launching.
+ - To forbid using external scripts (only allow the plugin), set `OPENVPN_PY_DISABLE_EXTERNAL=1` before launching.
+By default, script fallbacks are allowed to avoid DNS leaks.

 Tips for configs:
 - You usually do not need to add DNS hooks manually.
 The helper sanitizes legacy `up`/`down` lines to avoid conflicts and applies the appropriate integration.